chungweileong94/CountryCodeTranslator-UWP-/README.md

 ### How to use:
 1. Copy the Services, Models & Assets folders to your project
-2. Change the Namespace as your need, in CountryTranslateService.cs (Optional)
+2. Change the Namespace as your need, in CountryTranslateService.cs & Country.cs (Optional)
 3. To use the code, include the using statement, and use this code: <code>await CountryTranslateService.TranslateAsync("Replace this with the country code");</code>